 Medical malpractice damages may be caused by defective hip replacement devices, such as metal-on-metal replacement hip joints.
 Many of these devices wear down prematurely, which can lead to the release of metallic particles into adjoining tissues.
 This has been known to cause infections, pain, and the potential need for additional surgical procedures to replace a defective device.

 Chronic or excessive pain after hip replacement surgery can be caused by a number of medical errors and may be a sign of medical malpractice.
 If you are experiencing chronic pain beyond the expected postoperative healing window, it may have been caused by a mistake during surgery or the preoperative process.

 After hip replacement surgery, some patients notice one leg may be longer than the other.
 The size of a hip replacement implant, as well as the way it is inserted, will determine the length of a patient’s leg after surgery.
 Asymmetry of the legs after hip replacement surgery may be the result of medical negligence.

 From our offices in Portland, our medical malpractice trial attorneys represent plaintiffs in medical negligence claims against physicians and healthcare providers throughout Oregon and Southwest Washington.
-For your convenience, we also have a satellite office in Eugene.
+For your convenience, we also have a satellite office in Pacific City.